Technologicat/mcpyrate/README.md

     - Expand when you want, or just leave it to `mcpy` to expand automatically once your macro (that uses quasiquoting) returns.
   - Inverse quasiquote operator.
 See function `mcpy.quotes.unastify`.
     - Convert a quasiquoted AST back into a direct AST, typically for further processing before re-quoting it.
       - Not an unquote; we have those too, but the purpose of unquotes is to interpolate values into quoted code.
-The inverse quasiquote instead undoes the quasiquote operation itself, after any unquotes have already been applied.
+The inverse quasiquote, instead, undoes the quasiquote operation itself, after any unquotes have already been applied.
     - Useful for second-order macros that need to process a quasiquoted code section at macro expansion time, before the quasiquoted tree has a chance to run.
 (As usual, when it runs, it converts itself into a direct AST.)
 - **Identifier (a.k.a. name) macros**
   - Can be used for creating magic variables that may only appear inside specific macro invocations, erroring out at macro expansion time if they appear anywhere else.